santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

 * [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim)

 ## Visual Studio Code vs Vim?
-* Vim *(or Emacs)* is de-facto standard for text editing on the Linux terminal, especially if a GUI environment cannot be loaded
-* Code navigation in Vim using [Exuberant ctags](https://ctags.sourceforge.net/) requires regeneration of a tag file, everytime new code is checkout out.
-VS Code automatically updates the list of function declarations/definitions if new code was checked out.
-* Differences in keyboard shortcuts/hot-key bindings between VS Code vs Vim.
-It is possible to emulate Vim *(or Emacs)* keyboard shortcuts in your VS Code environment.
+Apart from the general look and feel, Vim and VS Code are two superior tools for C/C++ development in their own sense.
+To start with, Vim and VS Code use different keyboard shortcuts/key bindings.
+It is possible to emulate Vim *(or Emacs)* keyboard shortcuts in the VS Code environment.
 For example, using the [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) extension, key bindings can be emulated to replicate Vim (though not all Vim features may be supported).

-* VS Code by default list a source directory tree for easy navigation and auto-populates it everytime new code is checked out.
+#### Where Vim stands out?
+* **Command-line editing in Linux environment:** Vim *(or Emacs)* is the de-facto standard for text editing on the Linux terminal, especially if a GUI environment cannot be loaded.
+* **Terminal operation inside the text editor:** Opening a terminal inside of Vim and running the debugger seemed more intutive in Vim vs VS Code.
+Even better, running gdb natively on Linux offered superior performance and control over running gdb inside of VS Code *(personal opinion)*.
+* **System Programmers are used to Vim/Emacs:** Most Linux/System programmers are used to Vim/Emacs style code editing, as the two tools are natively available on every major Linux system.

+#### Where VS Code stands out?
+* **Outline View:** A notable feature of VS Code is it's ability to list an 'Outline' view of the current C/C++ source or header file and list symbols with icons in a nice outline view.
 Achieving similar functionality in Vim might require additional plugins/extra work.
-* Another notable feature of VS Code is it's ability to list an 'Outline' view of the current C/C++ source file or header file and list globals, function names, typedefs, structs, enums etc.
-* Opening a terminal inside of Vim and running the debugger seemed more intutive in Vim vs VS Code.
-Even better running gdb natively on Linux offered superior performance and control over running gdb inside of VS Code (personal opinion).
-* Syntax highlighing and semantic colorization in Vim for some specialized languages e.g. Tcl-Tk, Verilog etc. seemed superior to VS Code.
+* **Code Navigation:** Code navigation in Vim using [Exuberant ctags](https://ctags.sourceforge.net/) requires regeneration of a tag file everytime new code is checked out.
+VS Code automatically updates the references for declarations/definitions if new code is added to the developer work area.]
-* VS Code offers some powerful extensions for version control systems such as [Perforce for VS Code](https://marketplace.visualstudio.com/items?itemName=mjcrouch.perforce)
+* **Version Control Extensions:** VS Code offers some powerful extensions for version control systems such as [Perforce for VS Code](https://marketplace.visualstudio.com/items?itemName=mjcrouch.perforce)

 ## Configuring Visual Studio Code for C/C++ Development